it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Reporting_Process.md

 * Data integrity protection
 * Data confidentiality protection

+Product Security Architecture Maturity: the quality of the product's architecture to supports these security services and the likelihood that product changes will impact the Product Security Capability Maturity levels:
+* Authentication
+* Authorization
+* Injection Prevention
+* Key/Secret/Credentials Management
+* User Session Management
+* Logging/Alerting
+* Data integrity protection
+* Data confidentiality protection

-Software Assurance Maturity – measures the maturity of the vendors internal processes in these 6 areas
+Software Assurance Maturity: the quality of the provider's processes in each of these SAMM components:
 * Governance
 * Design
 * Implementation